xiangsong-yang/Arduino-for-CCI/README.md

 Xiangsong had finished a interactive game"OOPS" with Arduino Lenonardo, 3 button, 3 LEDS.

+By playing OOPS, gamers will be using button on the top "Main button" and side buttons "Competition button" .

+When the game is on, it will run in Standby Mode, with three LEDS on in Counterclockwise.

+By pressing the Main button, the game will begin and start to countdown with flash of green led.

+Gmaers will smash the button as fast as they can to beat others and win the game.

+When someone wins the game, the grenn LED will be on and show the winner.

+If players wants to play again, pressing two competition buttons will start the game again.

+Pressing Main button and Left button will get the game back to standby mode.

 ## Ideation

 OOPS is a game that designed to have competitional and interactive gaming experience with peer.